 Click the spreadsheet view icon to toggle over to spreadsheet view.

 Working in spreadsheet view is largely like working in a spreadsheet.
 You can add data to rows directly and can interact using functions like copy and paste.
 For more information about this, see copy and paste tips.

 A number of additional actions are also available in this view.
 Review the table below to understand the actions available from this page.
 The numbers in the illustration show where to find each action on the layout.

 - Refresh: Click the Refresh icon to refresh the records on the page.
 This option might be useful, for example, if you have just sent a series of text messages and you want to see quickly which individuals have responded.
 Or, if other individuals are also using the data at the same time, clicking Refresh applies their latest updates to your view.

 - Print: Click the Print icon to print records.
-You can determine what information is printed in an aggregate PDF file, with one or more pages that represents each record.
+You can determine what information is printed in an aggregate PDF file, with one or more pages that represent each record.
 To learn more, see printing records.
 Builders can control access to this function on a tab-by-tab basis by leveraging user roles and security access levels.

 - Height: Select one of the three height options to determine how tall each record row will be.
 There are three icon options:

 |Height||Icon||How records will display|